 I’ve also made a Caesar pasta salad with it a few times and it’s one of my favorite meals.

-I used rotini noodles, romaine lettuce, croutons, plant-based chicken, and lots of dressing to create the perfect meal that can be eaten hot or cold.
+I used rotini noodles, romaine lettuce, croutons, plant-based chicken, and lots of dressing to create the perfect meal ready to eat hot or cold.

 I love that this is the kind of thing you can keep in the fridge to enjoy all week.
 It’s also a crowd-pleasing meal because it’s a pretty universally liked dish!